 Shem Livai was born and raised in Ebeye, Marshall Islands.
-He is currently attending the University of Hawai’i at M?noa, majoring in Mechanical Engineering.
+He is currently attending the University of Hawaii at Manoa, majoring in Mechanical Engineering.
 He has been fascinated with the engineering field since he was in high school because of his strong interest in airplanes and rockets.
 Shem loves playing basketball, hanging out with friends and family and listening to music.
 After obtaining his degree he plans to go back to assist his country in creating a better and brighter future.

 Home Island: Marshall Islands